Editor’s note: This post was originally published in February 2017. It has been updated and republished in June 2019.

 What is a Probiotic Diet?

-A probiotic diet would be one that includes quality probiotic foods and microbe promoters, such as fermented foods, those rich in antioxidants and phenols, and lactic acid; prebiotic foods (these feed the probiotics), and avoiding microbiome disrupters such as sucralose, antibiotics, alcohol, and preservatives.
+A probiotic diet would be one that includes quality probiotic foods and microbe promoters, such as fermented foods, those rich in antioxidants and phenols, and lactic acid; prebiotic foods (these feed the probiotics).
+Be sure to avoid microbiome disrupters such as sucralose, antibiotics, alcohol, and preservatives.

-Supplementing with a really good probiotic, preferably one with strong strains of probiotics known to survive the digestive system, to colonize well, and contain other microbiota enhancing substances, is another good option.
+We also recommend supplementing with a really good probiotic, preferably one with strong strains of probiotics known to survive the digestive system, to colonize well, and contain other microbiota enhancing substances.

 With so much information out there about gut health, it’s hard to get a clear picture of what will work best for you.
 Here are a few helpful articles you may also enjoy: